penfeizhou/APNG4Android/README.md

 * Support still image
 * Low memory usage

+## Changelog 2.5.2
+* Set frame duration to 100ms for any frames that specify a duration of <= 10 ms

 ## Changelog 2.5.1
 * Webp decoder ignore backgroundcolor when alpha flag is set